cs50nestm/cs50labs/placeholders/README.md

 printf("hello, %s\n", name);
 ```

 means to take the value of the string variable, `name`, and substitute this value for the placeholder, `%s`.
+Notice that the double quote includes the `\n` since this is the new line character which is printed, and that a comma (`,`) follows the close quote, which is then followed by the variable to print.

 So if the value stored in the variable `name` is "Zamyla", this line of code would output